Jonesy22/Othello/README.md

 - Starter code was given to create the board and place pieces.
 - All minimax decision making was implemented by me.

-To play:
-python GameDriver.py human minimax
+$ python GameDriver.py human minimax